stefanofa/awesome/TOPICS.md

 ## screen-studio

-*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - Recordly is a powerful open-source screen recorder and editor for professional product videos, demos, and tutorials.
-Adds auto-zooms, webcam overlays, cursor animations and more to your recordings.
+*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - Recordly is an open‑source screen recorder for MacOS/Windows/Linux with auto-zoom, motion blur animated cursors, webcam overlays, auto-captions and more.
+Used to create product demos, guided walkthroughs and more.

 ## windows

-*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - Recordly is a powerful open-source screen recorder and editor for professional product videos, demos, and tutorials.
-Adds auto-zooms, webcam overlays, cursor animations and more to your recordings.
+*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - Recordly is an open‑source screen recorder for MacOS/Windows/Linux with auto-zoom, motion blur animated cursors, webcam overlays, auto-captions and more.
+Used to create product demos, guided walkthroughs and more.

 *   [productdevbook/port-killer](https://github.com/productdevbook/port-killer) - A powerful cross-platform port management tool for developers.
 Monitor ports, manage Kubernetes port forwards, integrate Cloudflare Tunnels, and kill processes with one click.